ekdevdes/audit-bot/README.md

 #### --only=[lighthouse|observatory]
 `--only=lighthouse` will only run the lighthouse test and not the mozilla observatory security test and `--only=observatory` will only run the mozilla observatory security test

+### --help
+Shows the help documentation for this command

+### --version
+Outputs the version number of currently installed version of the command (latest is 1.0.0)

 ## The License